stcorp/atmosphere-virtual-lab/index.md

 Return a Volume data trace for the given Harp variable.

+Nan-values are converted to the lowest non-nan value.

-Volume data traces cannot currently be combined in a single plot.
+Volume data traces cannot currently be combined in a single plot!

 **Arguments**: